Our Vision

 the Power of the Purse plus

-Save the date for our 2025 Power of the Purse:
+Thank you for your support of our 2025 Power of the Purse!

 Each year, the WWW Fund hosts our signature “Power of the Purse Plus” event, raising funds for grants to empower women and girls.

 At Women Working Wonders, we know that a purse is more than a mere accessory or fashion statement.
 The purse is a symbol of power, of a collective philanthropic dedication to improve the lives of girls and women.
 In 2024, Women Working Wonders has proudly awarded over $80,000 to fourteen nonprofits to fund programs that assist women in transition, provide leadership development in girls and women, and/or contribute to the beautification of the environment benefitting women and girls.
-Since our inception in 2004, WWW has distributed grants totaling over $514,000, creating positive change in countless lives!
-Get tickets, sponsor, donate, and bid on our fabulous purses and accessories here!
+Since our inception in 2004, WWW has distributed grants totaling nearly $600,000, creating positive change in countless lives!

 2025 Tory Burch Trio Raffle

-One lucky raffle winner will take home all three of these amazing Tory Burch purses!
+One lucky raffle winner took home all three of these amazing Tory Burch purses!
 Generously donated by Carrie and Eric Meikle.

 Tory Burch Trio Raffle Total value $1,194